Jeremy Moon (entrepreneur)

 Jeremy Ross Moon (born 1969) is a New Zealand businessman and entrepreneur who founded the clothing manufacturer Icebreaker in 1995.
 Moon used $25,000 to found the business, making garments from New Zealand merino wool.

 Icebreaker was purchased by VF Corporation, a NYSE-listed entity, in 2018 for NZ$288 million.
 Moon received NZ$95 million from the sale.

 In the 2008 Queen's Birthday Honours, Moon was appointed a Member of the New Zealand Order of Merit, for services to business.

+Moon has served as judge for EY entrepreneur of the year, and DINZ Best Design Awards.